 Everybody talks about it, but what is sustainable agriculture?

-Simply put, sustainable agriculture is a form of farming which allows us to produce all we need in the present moment in terms of food and textiles.
+Simply put, sustainable agriculture is a form of farming that allows us to produce all we need in the present moment in terms of food and textiles.

 However, unlike other forms of agriculture – it doesn’t affect the ability of our children and our grandchildren to produce what they need from the land too.